-ND stands for “None Detected” at or above the reporting limit.
+ND stands for “None Detected” at or below the reporting limit.
 In other words, the concentration was so low that the instrument could not detect it.

 My result is over the regulatory limit.
 What do I do now?

 It is Assay Technology’s intent to provide smart, effective products and services that people can utilize in their health and safety plan.
 We are not in a position to be able to manage a company’s safety concerns.
-However, frequently, customers choose to: monitor the area of concern again, reevaluate their safety equipment (hoods, etc), reevaluate their procedures, and/or hire a safety consultant.
+However, customers frequently choose to monitor the area of concern again, reevaluate their safety equipment (hoods, scavengers, etc.), reevaluate their procedures, and/or hire a safety consultant.

 Why are the regulatory limits on the reports?

 Many customers have asked for Regulatory Limits to be added to our reports.
-We were hesitant to put them on our reports because it is impossible to put all applicable regulartory limits on a single report template.
+We were hesitant to put them on our reports because it is impossible to put all applicable regulatory limits on a single report template.
 In general, if an OSHA limit was available, we have referenced it.
-If there was no OSHA Limit, but there was an ACGIH limit, we referenced the ACGIH limit.
-If neither OSHA nor ACGIH have a published limit, we have referenced a NIOSH limit.
+If there was no OSHA limit, we have referenced a NIOSH limit.
 When there were none available, the section was left blank.
 Please read the disclaimer on the report.
-Clients should be aware that more stringent international, state, local or organizational exposure limits may supersede the limits included with the report.
+Clients should be aware that more stringent international, state, local, or organizational exposure limits may supersede the limits included with the report.
 Because of this, some customers have asked that we NOT have regulatory limits on their reports.
 Clients wanting regulatory limits removed from their reports should contact our customer service department.
 It is a simple update to your account.

 My result is so high, I suspect there may have been an error.
 What could have gone wrong with the monitoring?

 It is important to thoroughly explore the possibility that there is no error and the concentration reported properly reflects the concentration of the chemical in the air.
 However, errors certainly are possible.
 For diffusive monitors (badges), probably the most common error that leads to a very high result is when the badge is splashed with the chemical.
 Even a tiny droplet can cause a significantly high result.
 Also, if someone touches the badge while they are working with the chemical of interest, a false high result is possible.
 These errors tend to lead to extremely high results.
-Other errors, like not handling the monitors as specified by the manufacturer are possible and can also cause results to be biased high.
-Certainly it’s possible there was something wrong with the sampler itself or with the analysis at the lab.
-Obviously, we work very hard to make sure this does not happen.
-However, we are happy to investigate your concerns when they come up.
+Other errors, like not handling the monitors as specified by the manufacturer, are possible and can also cause results to be biased high.
+Finally, it’s possible there was something wrong with the sampler itself or with the analysis at the lab.
+We work very hard to make sure this does not happen, but we are happy to investigate your concerns when they come up.

 What does the message "Caution: Sample not returned within manufacturer's maximum recommended holding time" mean?